- Responsible Office: Controller's Office, Finance and Budget

 All employees (including faculty) and students are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 Any land, land improvements, and buildings, as categorized herein below.
 Also, items with a purchase price of $5,000 or more and a useful life of two years or more; donations with an estimated (or appraised) market value of $5,000 or more and a useful life of two years or longer; new construction and renovations with a cost of $10,000 or more, and a significant improvement of the existing asset or the extension of its useful life.
 Items representing construction in progress are not entered into the fixed asset system until the construction or renovation is complete.
+The purchase price includes any shipping, installation, training, and other costs necessary to put the asset into service.

 The University Controller’s Office officially interprets this policy.
 The University Controller’s Office is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to the University’s Controller’s Office.